 Laphroaig’s Select Isaly scotch whisky has a bit of history to it.
 Ian Hunter was the last direct family member to have ownership of Laphroaig’s distillery and was said to have traveled to America’s beloved bourbon country where he found all kinds of new casks that would not only provide new tastes but better consistency, too.
 This special ‘select’ scotch whisky comes from a marriage of both American and European casks to create a rich and layered taste.

 Inspired by, of all things, the Vikings, Highland Park (as seen in the Nordic detailing present in the bottle’s design) 12 Year boasts a great balance between malty notes and floral smokiness.
 The latter is present due to the use of Orcadian peat, which is an organic material that’s found when plants decay.
-While it’s great to taste on its own, the fact that’s its 80 proof actually makes great to pair in scotch-based cocktails, if that’s your bag.
+While it’s great to taste on its own, the fact that it’s 80 proof actually makes it great to pair in scotch-based cocktails, if that’s your bag.

 All scotch whisky seemingly has a deep and long history behind it, but Bruichladdich puts that history to use, literally.
 The brand’s scotches are produced on original Victorian-era machinery in order to stay true to what’s worked well all this time.
 An unpeated scotch, there are strong floral tasting notes, while still remaining dense and complex with each sip.